WestDRI/wgpages/content/chapel2/chapel-20-fire-and-forget-tasks.md

 var x = 10;
 config var numtasks = 2;
 writeln('This is the main task: x = ', x);
-coforall taskid in 1..numtasks do {
+coforall taskid in 1..numtasks {
   var count = taskid**2;
   writeln('this is task ', taskid, ': my value of count is ', count, ' and x is ', x);
 }